jssteinberg/termcwd/README.md

 # termcwd

-Termcwd is a tiny package/plugin for Neovim and Vim.
-Use it to open your terminal buffer based on the current working directory (CWD)—window local, tab local, or globally.
+Termcwd is a tiny package/plugin for
+Neovim and Vim.
+Use it to quickly create/open the terminals for the current working directory (CWD)—window local, tab local, or globally.
 A new terminal will be spawned if it doesn't exist for the particular reference.

 Workflow with termcwd: